Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Abstract

 \section{Abstract}

-The Supplemental Material discusses the experimental details and measurement setup, reviews the standard and generalized tunneling models of two-level systems, reviews the master equation formalism for the fluctuators in the generalized tunneling model, and presents an overview of the nonequilibrium quasiparticle and phonon model used to describe the nonequilibrium quasiparticle loss in the resonator.
-The electric field coupled to the TLS dipoles is estimated from the peak electric field in the resonator obtained in a finite element solver.
+The Supplemental Material discusses the experimental details and measurement setup, reviews the standard and generalized tunneling models of two-level systems, reviews the master equation formalism for the fluctuators, presents an overview of the nonequilibrium quasiparticle and phonon model used to describe the nonequilibrium quasiparticle loss in the resonator, and includes the finite element simulation of the resonator to determine the electric field coupled to the TLS dipoles.